Faculty and Staff

 Other research focuses on parasocial interaction with online audiences.
 Pellizzaro tries to understand what leads audience members to build interpersonal relationships with a journalist(s) through social media.

 When teaching journalistic skills, Pellizzaro, believes repetition and discussion are key.
 She creates exercises that represent real work scenarios that our journalism students will encounter after graduation.
 The media content they produce can only get better through consistent practice and discussion about what went well and what could be better.
-Pellizzaro comes to us from Arizona State University where she is finishing her Ph.D. in journalism and mass communications.
-At ASU, she brought years of professional experience to her Broadcast News Producing classes.
-Here at USC, she will continue to bring her industry experience to her Intermediate reporting course.
+Pellizzaro brings years of professional experience to her Broadcast News Reporting, Social Media and Mobile Journalism courses.

 Pellizzaro, K. (2019, Aug.
 9).
 TV Anchors and Reporters' use of Emotional Labor: Professional Control Over Personal Health Disclosures Online.
 Paper to be presented at the annual Association for Education in Journalism and Mass Communication Conference in Toronto, Canada. *Winner of the Guido Stempel Award